-21. Avoidance of certain provisions in contracts of insurance is void.

-Any covenant, term, condition, or other provision of a contract or other agreement to the extent that it purports to exclude or limit the liability of an insurer under any contract of insurance in the event of the owner or driver of a motor vehicle -
+Avoidance of certain provisions in contracts of 21. insurance covenant, term, condition, Any or other provision of a contract or other agreement to the extent that it purports to exclude or limit the liability of an insurer under any contract of insurance in the event of the owner or driver of a motor vehicle - is void.

-- (a) being convicted of an offence under this Act (not being an offence under section 4); or - (b) having more than a specified concentration of alcohol present in his breath or blood as indicated by an analysis of his breath or blood -
+- being convicted of an offence under this Act (not being an offence under section 4); or - (b) having more than specified a concentration of alcohol present in his breath or blood as indicated by an analysis of his breath or blood -